prempujari/html-introduction/README.md

 Your **first step** is to get a text editor.
 There are two text editors I recommend.
 I personally use [Atom Text Editor] (https://atom.io).
 My second favorite text editor is [Sublime] (http://www.sublimetext.com) .

 Your **second step** is to open the test editor and start typing away.
-Make sure you save your file as filename.html.
+Make sure you save your file as filename.html

 ###HTML 101 begins here:
 `<!DOCTYPE html>`

+The Document Type should be the first line of coding before you start writing your HTML.
+This is not HTML but it tells the web browser that you are writing in HTML5